Recognizing the achievements of BC dance artists.

-The dearly loved and highly acclaimed Vancouver artist/choreographer Lola MacLaughlin died too young of ovarian cancer at 57 in March 2009.
-It was her great wish that she leave a legacy award that would honour and assist a respected and veteran choreographer whose work was in the spirit of her own - that is, thoughtful, inventive, experimental, collaborative, and interdisciplinary.
-In April 2009, Lola's husband Tony Giacinti and The Lola MacLaughlin Dance Society created the Lola Legacy Fund.
-By June 2010, the fund had seeded The Lola award, created in partnership with The Dance Centre.
+The dearly-loved and highly acclaimed Vancouver artist/choreographer Lola MacLaughlin died too young of ovarian cancer at 57 in March 2009.
+It was her great wish that she leave a legacy award that would honour and assist a respected and veteran choreographer whose work was in the spirit of her own – thoughtful, inventive, experimental, collaborative, and interdisciplinary.
+In April 2009, Lola’s husband Tony Giacinti and The Lola MacLaughlin Dance Society created the Lola Legacy Fund.
+By June 2010, the fund had seeded The Lola Award, created in partnership with The Dance Centre.
 The funds for the award rest with the Vancouver Foundation and the award is administered by The Dance Centre.
-The value of the award is $10,000 and will be given every second year.
-The inaugural award was presented to Crystal Pite in March 2012.
+The value of the award is $10,000 and it is given every second year.

 The Lola award recipient will be a mid-career or senior level choreographer, highly respected by his or her peers, who has demonstrated an adventurous willingness to push beyond the boundaries of movement/dance performance into collaborative, interdisciplinary work that draws on elements of spoken word, theatre, video, design, visual arts, music composition and/or other media.
 The award will facilitate the seeker, the collaborators and the avant-garde among the performing and visual arts community.
 Lola MacLaughlin was known for her “total art work”, or Gesamtkunstwerk as it is known in German, and it is this approach that The Lola will nurture.
 The award recipient will have demonstrated an intelligent, worldly and humanistic sensibility in keeping with the Gesamtkunstwerk principle that art matters; that every individual is psychologically uplifted by exposure to art and creative practice.
 The award competition is open to Canadian choreographers although preference may be given to residents of British Columbia.